EricLi451/C-treasure-hunt-game/README.md

 # C-treasure-hunt-game
-Allows users to create maps, place treasures and conduct treasure hunts
+.Allows users to create maps, place treasures and conduct treasure hunts .Run the file using makefile